cjdelisle/cjdns/rfcs/Whitepaper.md

 [BitTorrent]: http://en.wikipedia.org/wiki/BitTorrent_(protocol) "A peer-to-peer file sharing protocol used for distributing large amounts of data over the Internet. "

 [Kademlia]: http://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf

-[Tor]: https://www.torproject.org/ "Tor is free software and an open network that helps you defend against a form of network surveillance that threatens personal freedom and privacy, confidential business activities and relationships, and state security known as traffic analysis."

-[I2P]: http://www.i2p2.de/ "An anonymizing network, offering a simple layer that identity-sensitive applications can use to securely communicate.
-All data is wrapped with several layers of encryption, and the network is both distributed and dynamic, with no trusted parties."

-[Freenet]: https://freenetproject.org/ "Free software which lets you anonymously share files, browse and publish "freesites" (web sites accessible only through Freenet) and chat on forums, without fear of censorship.
-Freenet is decentralised to make it less vulnerable to attack, and if used in "darknet" mode, where users only connect to their friends, is very difficult to detect."

-[Phantom]: http://en.wikipedia.org/wiki/Phantom_Anonymity_Protocol "A system for decentralized anonymization of generic network traffic."